THE SUPPLIER CLEARINGHOUSE

 Open to women, minority, LGBT, persons with disabilities and disabled veteran business enterprises

 Sole proprietors, partnerships, corporations, LLCs, LLPs, and certain non-profit organizations operating in the United States may be certified.
-If the business is a start-up, it must be operating and conducting business at the time it applies with the Clearinghouse.

 Is there any restriction on the size of the business, or the owners' personal wealth?